-Pick up: One of our amazing, certified instructors will pick up your child from their elementary school (currently available for West Mercer, Island Park, and Northwood elementary schools) in our vans.
+Pick up: One of our amazing, staff will pick up your child from their elementary school (currently available for West Mercer, Island Park, Lakeridge, and Northwood elementary schools) in our vans.
 This way your child will start their day with us in a positive and structured environment.

 During the short ride to Mercer Island Martial Arts, the kids will have the chance to process their day with the staff and to build friendships and bond with their peers, in a safe and fun space.
 We want to know what is going on with the kids, how they are getting along with peers, teachers, and how their studies are progressing.

 Getting picked up at school also means that the kids will be spending about 40 -50 extra minutes in the program, rather than spending the time on the school buses, where kids have continued to express ongoing problems with bullying, and other negative behaviors.

 Arrival/Transition: Once the kids arrive at Mercer Island Martial Arts, they will practice mindfulness meditation, focusing on breathing, and becoming more grounded.
 Meditation practice helps the kids change gears.
 Transitions can be tough for anyone.
 We teach them how to manage their energy, feelings, and minds.
 They will have initial and ongoing coaching, and over time they can practice these skills, at school, and home.

 The kids then change into their uniforms, and can have snacks, and opt-in for high energy, skill-building activities, games, and physical challenges.